sjbennett123/polarlarp/content/background/bloody_fist.md

 The white is ground up bone used during their rebirth ritual.

-The black scales are present due to some Deal they have with “the Black Shadow”
+The black scales are present due to the deal they have with The Black Shadow

 # The History of the Bloody Fist